 Death records for Albany, Buffalo and Yonkers are not included for years before 1914.
 These records were stored locally from 1880 to 1914.
 See our New York State Vital Records Guide to see how to obtain records from those municipalities during this time period.

-Click here to view the records currently on Internet Archive.
+Click here to view the records in our eLibrary.

 More about New York State Vital Records